 GridPane will begin provisioning your server.
 You will now be able to see your server in the Active Servers list.

-Once GridPane has finished provisioning your Droplet the progress bar will turn green and you will now be able to deploy some Serious WordPress Sites on it.
+Once GridPane has finished provisioning your Instance the progress bar will turn green and you will be able to deploy some Serious WordPress Sites on it.

-Of course you may deploy multiple servers concurrently by clicking on a Cloud provider tab and repeating the above process at any time during the provisioning process.
+Of course, you can create multiple servers at the same time by clicking on a Cloud provider and repeating the above steps at any time during the provisioning process.

 To deploy a site click on the Sites link in the GridPane main menu to begin the process.
 We have a separate article that details the steps in detail for you.